Top 14 Ice Cream Brands

 Most unusual ice cream

 In Europe and the United States, desserts turned into savory dishes are becoming increasingly popular.
 Haute cuisine offers ice cream flavored with fish, eggs, herbs, bacon, ham, and other unimaginable ingredients.
-Anyway, it sounds and looks much more appetizing than the high-calorie Estonian Akutaq.
+It sounds and looks much more appetizing than the high-calorie Estonian Akutaq.

-In some Italian provinces, you can find sweet ice cream with fried white onions.
-It is used as a filling and mixed with vanilla, eggs, cream, and milk, resulting in a rather delicate dessert.
+Some Italian provinces offer sweet ice cream with fried white onions.
+The filling is made with vanilla, eggs, cream, and milk, resulting in a rather delicate dessert.

 Rounding out the list is the spiciest ice cream in the world, Devil’s Breath.
 This treat, served in the Scottish cafe Aldwych, includes Carolina Reaper chili peppers.
-The dessert turned out to be so spicy that the chefs prepared it with gloves to avoid burning themselves, and customers signed a waiver in case of unintended consequences.
+The dessert was so spicy that the chefs prepared it with gloves to avoid burning themselves, and customers signed a waiver in case of unintended consequences.